The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Observations

 In the absence of an autoguider, the drift between exposures was compensated by registering the R and B images to the G frames.
 Moreover, the six brightest stars were processed with aperture photometry and registered with an equalized PSF to the G frame centroids to compensate for subtle wavelength dependent seeing differences, tracking effects, and aberrations.

 In line with the scientific objective of the ORCA-TWIN project, a primary goal of the first observations was to test the capability for high cadence time resolved photometry.
 To this end, several short period binaries were selected, out of which the ultra-compact Roche-lobe filling hot subdwarf binary ZTF\,J2130+4420 \citep{Kupfer2020a} turned out to be observable on June 11, 2025, albeit under harsh conditions: full moon, scattered clouds, Calima.
-The object with a mean magnitude of $g\approx15.45$ could be observed in the Gunn\,g band from 01:05 UTC with a cadence of 2\,s, readout time of 0.01\,s at $4\times4$ pixel binning, and a total of 3047 exposures, to cover more than two periods of P = 39.34 min.
-A preliminary data reduction was performed during the night on-the-fly by AJB using the HiPERCAM pipeline\footnote{https://github.com/HiPERCAM/}.
-A direct image of the object and a comparison star for differential aperture photometry is shown in Figure~\ref{fig:ZTF-map}.
-A fraction of the lightcurve is plotted in Figure~\ref{fig:ZTF-lightcurve}.
+The object with a mean magnitude of $g\approx15.45$ could be observed in the Gunn\,g band from 01:05~UTC with a cadence of 2~s, readout time of 0.01~s at 4$\times$4-pixel binning, and a total of 3047 exposures, to cover more than two periods of $P = 39.34$ ~min.
+Data reduction was performed during the night on-the-fly by AJB using the HiPERCAM pipeline.\footnote{\url{https://github.com/HiPERCAM}} A direct image of the object and a comparison star for differential aperture photometry is shown in Fig.~\ref{fig:ZTF-map}.
+A fraction of the light curve is plotted in Fig.~\ref{fig:ZTF-lightcurve}.
 The atmospheric transmission curve illustrates the presence of clouds and very non-photometric conditions.
 Despite the adverse conditions, differential photometry has enabled to compensate for the variable extinction and derive a meaningful photometry.
-The result compares well with the discovery light curve, Figure~1 in \citet{Kupfer2020a}.
+The result compares well with the discovery light curve, Fig.~1 in \citet{Kupfer2020a}.

-The object is interesting as a potential gravitational wave source and a possible candidate for a future SN\,Ia explosion.
+The object is interesting as a potential gravitational wave source and a possible candidate for a future supernova type Ia explosion.
 A forthcoming paper presents the full analysis of the light curve obtained in a follow-up observing run from September 2025 under good observing conditions \citep{Teckenburg2025}.